Landius/taskMgr/readme.md

 ## todo

-merge SVGs to main.css by using `data:image/svg+xml` scheme to reduce request?
+- merge SVGs to main.css by using `data:image/svg+xml` scheme to reduce request?
+- Use Vue `render` function instead of `eval` template compiling to avoid webextension CSP restriction
+- storage data load on demand
+- drag to sort task item.(splice then insert?)

 new tab: